mccredie/ledger/README.md

 and disallow withdrawls if they result in a negative balance.
 This would also require a mutex on the table.

-I will emulates tables similar to a RDB.
+State is stored as tables that could emulate an RDB.
 This was mostly because I thought it would be useful to show a design as I would do in production, with a repo class wrapping all database operations.
 At least this keeps the state nice and contained.
 Since the repos are injected into the bank class at the main entry point, it would be trivial to implement another class with the same interface that uses an actual database.